milvus-io/pymilvus/orm/docs/source/tutorial.rst

 Insert Entities
 ========

 An entity is a group of fields that corresponds to real world objects.
-In this tutorial, collection has two field.
+In this tutorial, collection has three fields.
-Here is an example of 3 entities structured in list of list.
+Here is an example of 30 entities structured in list of list.
+.. note:
+   The field `id` was set as primary and auto_id above, so we shall not input the value for it when inserting.

 >>> import random
 >>> nb = 30